-Running over four exciting days (4th - 7th July 2017), this unique drama program will see high school students unravel the riddle of Shakespeare's text through interactive exercises and techniques utilised by QSE's Core Ensemble.
-The course concludes with a work-in-progress showcase for friends and family.
+Running over four exciting days (10th - 13th July 2018), this unique drama program will see high school students (grades 8 - 12) unravel the riddle of Shakespeare's text through interactive exercises and techniques utilised by QSE's Core Ensemble.
+Connect to Shakespeare's words, and deliver them with clarity of thought, emotional engagement and physical embodiment.
+The intensive will conclude with a performance on Friday night for friends and family.

 This school holiday program is specifically designed for young people who are into, or would like to get in to performing Shakespeare and will be led by one of QSE's most experienced actors and facilitators, Rebecca Murphy.
 This year Rebecca is thrilled to be joined by fellow core ensemble member and facilitator Liliana Macarone.
 You can find out more about the facilitators here.